Preloading static resources

 <iframe src="https://documentserver/web-apps/apps/api/documents/preload.html" style="display:none;"></iframe>

-This option is recommended if you need to set additional security parameters for the iframe or use a nonce to insert into the DOM.
+This option is recommended if you need to set additional security parameters for the iframe or use a nonce when inserting it into the DOM.

 Use an <iframe> for preloading, not a <link rel="prefetch">.
 The editor's static assets (scripts, styles, fonts) are loaded within the iframe's context, and <link rel="prefetch"> will not correctly trigger their loading or caching.